|Nutrition Facts (per serving)|

 The original daiquiri is an extremely simple recipe that requires just three common ingredients.
 It is also one of the freshest drinks you can make and an essential rum cocktail everyone should know and taste.

-- 1 1/2 ounces rum (light)
+1 1/2 ounces light rum

-- 3/4 ounce lime juice (fresh)
+3/4 ounce freshly squeezed lime juice

-- Strain into a chilled cocktail glass.
+Strain into a chilled cocktail glass.
+Serve and enjoy.

 A Little Daiquiri History

 Probably the most famous daiquiri lover was Ernest Hemingway.
 He also happens to have a variation named after him.
-The aptly named Hemingway daiquiri adds grapefruit and maraschino liqueur to the mix and it is another fantastic drink worth trying out.
+The aptly named Hemingway daiquiri adds grapefruit and maraschino liqueur to the mix, and it is another fantastic drink worth trying out.